 Marina and her father, Oskar, are at enmity.
 However, Oskar is adored by his wife and grandchildren.
 He is a quiet man.
 There is a gentle quality in his personality.
 This is a sharp comparison to his role alongside Hitler.

 Marina is a sad character.
 She represents women who married the wrong person.
 I don’t know how else to express this predicament she’s in.
 She did not marry the person she loved, but the person who was available…she settled.
 I watched her story unfold.
 On one hand, she could have stayed at home and cared for her daughters in quiet duty and stoicism.
 Instead, she joined a movement to rescue the oppressed.
 This task took her out of her melancholy life and gave a new focus.

+At times, I thought Edith was thin-skinned and unready for her new situation away from her beloved Oskar.
+But, her character showed me differently.
 The Good At Heart is a very good character study.
 I loved this aspect more than the story itself.
 The story is good, but watching the characters move through the three hard days was the reason I could not lay the book down.